Traps Set by Insurance Companies

 The adjuster may inform you that they will not be able to process your claim if you refuse to provide a recorded statement.
 If your claim is against another insurance company, it’s a third-party claim.
 If the recorded statement is being requested by the third party’s insurance company, you don’t have to submit it to one.
 A detailed written statement is sufficient to answer any questions that the third-party insurance company may have.
 Our accident lawyers can help you evaluate all the questions presented by the insurance companies, and properly convey your answers, in order to preserve your rights to compensation.

-Questions presented by insurance adjusters can be tricky, therefore it is crucial to speak to an experienced auto accident attorney from our firm before giving any statements.
+Questions presented by insurance adjusters can be tricky, therefore it is crucial to speak to an experienced Glendale car accident attorney from our firm before giving any statements.

 Of course, the contract that you’ve signed with your own auto insurance company may have a specific language with regards to your duty to cooperate, including providing a recorded statement.
 While a written statement to your insurance company would be sufficient, a recorded statement, if required, would have to be done in the presence of your attorney so that your rights are not violated.